-Costs of revenue consist of Card Network fees, Issuing Bank fees, and card fulfillment costs for customer arrangements where the Company is the principal in providing services to the customer and excludes depreciation and amortization, which is reported separately within the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+Costs of revenue consist of Card Network fees, Issuing Bank fees, and card fulfillment costs for customer arrangements where the Company is the principal in providing services to the customer and excludes depreciation and amortization, which is reported separately within the Consolidated Statements of Operations and Comprehensive Loss.
 Card Network fees are equal to a specified percentage of processing volume or a fixed amount per transaction routed through the respective Card Network.
 Issuing Bank fees compensate our Issuing Banks for issuing cards to our customers and sponsoring our card programs with the Card Networks and are typically equal to a specified percentage of processing volume or a fixed amount per transaction.
 Card fulfillment costs include physical cards, packaging, and other fulfillment costs.

 We have separate marketing and incentive arrangements with Card Networks that provide us with monetary incentives for establishing customer card programs with, and routing volume through, the respective Card Network.
 The amount of the incentives is generally determined based on a percentage of the processing volume or the number of transactions routed over the Card Network.
 We record these incentives as a reduction of Card Network fees in customer arrangements where the Company is the principal.
-Generally, as processing volumes increase, we earn a higher rate of monetary incentive arrangements with an annual measurement period, the one-year period may not align with our fiscal year.
-Additionally, uncertainty in the ultimate annual attainment of incentive rates are applied to volumes over the entire measurement periods, which can span six or twelve months.
-Generally, we earn a higher rate of monetary incentives as the annual measurement period is closest to completion and higher volume thresholds have been reached.
-In the second quarter, we generally earn the lowest rate of monetary incentives as the annual measurement period have reset.
+Generally, as processing volumes increase, we earn a higher rate of monetary incentives from these arrangements, subject to attaining certain volume thresholds during an annual measurement period.
+For certain incentive arrangements with an annual measurement period, the one-year period may not align with our fiscal year.
+Additionally, uncertainty in the ultimate annual attainment of incentives can result in unusual fluctuations in Card Network fees and can occur in the quarter in which volume thresholds are attained as higher incentive rates are applied to volumes over the entire measurement periods, which can span six or twelve months.
+Generally, we earn a higher rate of monetary incentives during the first quarter as the annual measurement period is closest to completion and higher volume thresholds have been reached.
+In the second quarter, we generally earn the lowest rate of monetary incentives as the annual measurement period and volume thresholds have reset.

-Operating Expenses (Benefit)
+Operating (Benefit) Expenses